-4. One Year Option and CTAGs - Ohio Department of Higher Education has developed tools that facilitate articulation and transfer at the postsecondary level, enabling students to leverage credentials - credit and non-credit - to additional postsecondary credentials.
+4. One Year Option and CTAG's - ODHE has developed tools that facilitate articulation and transfer at the postsecondary level, enabling students to leverage credentials - credit and non-credit - to additional postsecondary credentials.
 These mechanisms value all learning and provide multiple entry and exit points for learners engaging in postsecondary credentials.